The Stephanie Rothman Fellowship

-The Stephanie Rothman Fellowship for women film students who are, or want to, make horror, science fiction, action, fantasy, and thriller films is presented by The Shockwaves Podcast and Etheria Film Night.
+The Stephanie Rothman Fellowship is for women film students who are, or want to, make horror, science fiction, action, fantasy, and thriller films; it is presented by The Shockwaves Podcast and Etheria Film Night.

 Applications for 2018 will be open from December 1, 2017 through April 1, 2018.
 The brainchild of horror scholar and USC film professor Rebekah McKendry and Etheria’s Heidi Honeycutt and Stacy Pippi, the Fellowship is meant to recognize and reward the creativity and passion of female film students with an innovative take on genre filmmaking.

 The recipient of the inaugural Stephanie Rothman Fellowship will be announced in June, 2018 at the Etheria Film Night showcase at the Egyptian Theatre in Hollywood, California.
 In June 2017, Etheria honored director Rothman with the festival’s Inspiration Award for her body of directing work in horror, comedy, and thrillers such as The Student Nurses (1970), The Velvet Vampire (1971), and Terminal Island (1974).
 Rothman was hired by producer Roger Corman in 1964 to direct additional scenes for a horror film release, making her the first woman in history to direct a modern horror film.
 Rothman attended USC for film and was a co-founder of Dimension Pictures.

 This $5,000 Fellowship will be awarded by passionate genre film professionals looking to encourage and monetarily aid student filmmakers.